TroelsMortensen/DomainCentricArchitectureCourse/Session 08 - EFC, Repository, UoW/Session 8.md

 ## Preparation before class
 We will be using Entity Framework Core.
 I will give some introduction, but you may want to refresh a few things.
 You could skim through [this website](https://www.learnentityframeworkcore.com/).

+Microsoft has [some information](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-implementation-entity-framework-core) on Repository and Unit of Work.
+It will not exactly match our approach, but still introduce the idea.

 [Is the repository pattern a good idea?
 Reddit discussion](https://www.reddit.com/r/dotnet/s/yvos61F7ni)

 ## Material